Neptune 3 UI - System Dialog

 - Current CPU and Memory consumptions

-- Time spent until first frame of the application to be drawn
+- Time spent until the app's first frame is drawn

-Each application item also has a switch button to enable the performance overlay on top of the application window.
-For an application that has two windows, ApplicationCCWindow and ApplicationICWindow, two switch buttons can be seen and selected depending on the need.
+Each app item also has a switch button to enable the performance information overlay on top of the app window.
+For an app that has two windows, ApplicationCCWindow and ApplicationICWindow, two switch buttons can be seen and selected depending on the need.

-Note: Only removing the application widget in the home screen, does not mean that the application is killed, it could still be running in the background.
+Note: Only removing the app widget from the home screen, does not terminate the app, it may still be running in the background.